joesingo/truthdiscovery/reports/possible_structure.md

       does not *prevent* such algorithms being represented, but it does hurt the generality of the framework.
 The definition could instead be more general and be a sequence of non-numeric operators.
-The definition as it stands was chosen to improve the exposition of the work, since the only iterative algorithm actually discussed does in fact use numeric scores.
+The definition as it stands was chosen to improve the flow of the work, since the only iterative algorithm actually discussed does in fact use numeric scores.

     * Another desirable aspect of the framework is to permit comparison between truth discovery and related areas in the literature.
-Whilst clearly being an incarnation of truth discovery, the framework is general enough for this; one may easily see truth discovery networks and operators from the perspective of other disciplines such as social choice and axiomatic ranking.
+Whilst clearly being an theory of truth discovery, the framework is general enough for this;
+      one may easily see truth discovery networks and operators from the perspective of social choice and ranking systems.
 For example, it is easily seen that truth discovery networks are a particular class of graphs, and a truth discovery operator is essentially a pair of ranking systems that rank the sources and facts.
-      This is demonstrated empirically by the fact that many of the developed axioms are directly inspired by axioms in these areas.
+The similarity is also demonstrated empirically by the fact that many of the developed axioms are directly inspired by axioms in these areas, but still have intuitive interpretations in terms of truth discovery.

+  * Besides the framework itself, should evaluate the work done inside it
+    * Axioms
+      * Several axioms with intuitive backing, which cover a wide range of ideas
+      * Little work on the interplay between axioms
+    * Analysis of operators wrt axioms
+      * Very simple representation theorem is given: symmetry and dictatorship leads to the trivial ranking of sources
+      * Sound axioms were found for Sums, but these are not complete
+      * No impossibility results
+      * No comparison *between algorithms*.
+For example, one could find axioms that distinguish between different algorithms.
+This could provide insight into the meaningful differences between algorithms, which is hard to obtain from the definitions in terms of trust and belief scores -- especially since the final ranking depends on the convergence of these mutually dependent scores
+    * Comparison to other areas
+      * Similarities can be seen at a basic level, in particular with social choice (sources are voters, facts are alternatives, and sources rank their claimed facts above all others) and ranking systems
+      * No real work has been done on similarities with other areas
+      * For example, could formulate social welfare functions or ranking systems as truth discovery operators and vice versa
+      * Comparison is limited to social choice and derived areas: the similarities with argumentation theory and belief revision are less clear

 # Future work